ozanoguz/aws-ums-hol/README.md

 5. Confirm that you can access the FortiManager GUI.

-Checkpoint:
+### ✅ Checkpoint

-* You should be able to see the FortiManager dashboard.
+- You should be able to see the FortiManager dashboard.
-* You should have permission to access the `root` ADOM or the ADOM assigned by your instructor.
+- You should have permission to access the `root` ADOM or the ADOM assigned by your instructor.

 ---

-## Section 4: Create a FortiManager API Administrator
+## 👤 Section 4: Create a FortiManager API Administrator

 The API administrator is used by FortiGate devices to request licensing and onboarding from FortiManager.